 8. A spoon of seeds instead of croutons or fried toppings

-9. A spoonful "taste, then decide" rule
+9. The "taste, then decide" spoon rule

 10. A spoon of lentils or beans added to every meal

-11. A spoon to slow yourself down
+11. A teaspoon to slow yourself down

 Comments (0)